 “Where?” asked Starman, who was carrying Robotgirl.

 “My x-ray vision doesn’t detect them, but the tracker and my super-hearing show life below us,” said Valor.
-“I suspect an invisibility field is up blocking sight of the island.
+“I suspect an invisibility field has been erected that’s blocking sight of the island.
 In fact, my microscopic vision does show some radiation traces right below.”

 “See?
 Valor was right,” said Robotgirl.